Colin Mochrie: Improvisational beginnings

 Upon graduation from Studio 58, Mochrie found his first line of work as a member of the Vancouver TheatreSports League.
 He started working with the group in 1980.
-Fame was slow to start, as Mochrie "literally had to pull people out of McDonald's to come see the shows."
+Fame was slow to start, as Mochrie "literally had to pull people out of McDonald's to come see the shows".
 Mochrie originally had parts in plays while working for the group, but working for the TheatreSports League eventually became a full-time job for Mochrie.
-He met fellow improvisor Ryan Stiles during this time.
-He was visiting a mutual friend in New Zealand when Stiles was doing comedy at Punchlines.
+During this time, he met fellow improvisor Ryan Stiles.
+He was visiting a mutual friend in New Zealand when Stiles was performing comedy at Punchlines.
 After the two met, Stiles and Mochrie began working at TheatreSports together.
 Though it has been stated that the two met while members of The Second City, the pair were already close friends, according to both Mochrie and Susan Trimbee, the former manager of The Second City Toronto (1985–1988).

 Following Expo '86, Mochrie ended his tenure with the Vancouver TheatreSports League and moved to Toronto.
 Once there, Mochrie auditioned for The Second City comedy troupe, where Stiles was working.
-He began performing with the Second City National Touring Company where he met Debra McGrath, who was the director of the company at the time.
+He began performing with the Second City National Touring Company, where he met Debra McGrath, who was the director of the company at the time.
 The two married in 1989 and had a child, Kinley, in 1990.

 Mochrie worked for The Second City for three years, co-writing and starring in three productions and directing three seasons of their national touring company.
-As a member of the touring company, he performed in many skits, including one where he and two others are at a bar, and they help him to rewrite an anecdote from his youth involving his father taking him to a baseball game; and a five-minute version of a James Bond movie, complete with Mochrie in a downhill ski chase and parachuting off a cliff.
+As a member of the touring company, he performed in many skits, including one where he and two others are at a bar, and they help him to rewrite an anecdote from his youth involving his father taking him to a baseball game, and a five-minute version of a James Bond movie, complete with Mochrie in a downhill ski chase and parachuting off a cliff.